 In the fall of 2008, Bow High School Varsity Track and Field coach Dyrace Maxfield, BHS Assistant Principal Gay Longnecker, Teachers Lily Woo and Chris Naimie, BHS School Resource Officer Margaret Lougee and I took up the mantle of the Purple Ribbon 5K Run/Walk.
-Sunday, October 18, 2009 had over 100 participants and raised nearly $4,600 for the MGH Fund.
+The success of that race continued on Sunday, October 18, 2009.
+Over 100 participants raised nearly $4,600 for the MGH Fund.

 The spring of 2011 brought many changes to our annual event, now the "Purple Ribbon Mother's Day Run".
 Elite runner and race organizer John Mortimer stepped in to help re-structure the race, and Tom Raffio, President and CEO of Northeast Delta Dental provided some substantial funding.
 There was a 5K run, a 2 mile walk, official'chip-times', on-line registration, events for kids, and (as always) great food and prizes.
 In a 'nod' to Mother's Day every female runner received a gerbera daisy!
 It was a true community event, with volunteers and participants from near and far.
 There were close to 200 runners and walkers, including athletes, friends, family, students, teachers, staff, and alumni.
 Together we raised enough money to support the Fund with $6,000.